-The structural design of a building of this height made of wood is particularly complex and it was not easy to combine the regulatory requirements in force in terms of calculation with the requirements of the tender: rapid assembly, “flexible” layout, use of wood for all bearing elements.
+The structural design of a building of this height made of wood is particularly complex and it was not easy to combine the regulatory requirements in force – in terms of calculations – with the requirements of the tender: rapid assembly, “flexible” layout, use of timber for all bearing elements.

-The analyzes carried out went far beyond a simplified feasibility study given the height of the building and for this a finite element 3D model was created which allowed to optimize the sections of the structural elements.
+The analysis carried out went far beyond a simplified feasibility study given the height of the building, and therefore a finite element 3D model was created, which allowed to optimize the sections of the structural elements.
 The FEM model has been obtained directly from the .ifc file to guarantee the most linear and error-proof data flow possible.

 Particular attention was paid to the dynamic behavior in case of horizontal loads and deformability tests were carried out in the event of wind and earthquake.
 The wind also required a further extremely strict verification regarding horizontal accelerations according to ISO-10137 according to a criterion of comfort.
 This proved to be the most stringent design parameter.
 Finally, it is important to underline two fundamental aspects of the project: